cis-arauf/github-for-developers-8/instructions/amir-rauf.md

 - **Amir Rauf**
 - I'm from Round Rock, TX
-- I love italian food
+- I love italian food.
-- Landscape photography is onemy favorite hobby.
+- Landscape photography is one of my favorite hobby.
+- My favorite color is green.